marcbouchenoire/create-canvas-context/README.md

 ## Options

-A secondary `options` argument surfaces all context-specific attributes available using [`HTMLCanvasElement.getContext()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) and adds a few optional settings to tweak the behavior of `createCanvasContext`.
+A secondary `options` argument surfaces all context-specific attributes available using [`HTMLCanvasElement.getContext()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) and adds a few options to tweak the behavior of `createCanvasContext`.

 #### `canvas`